Apr 21, 2021

 We’ll also provide some explanations of royalty free music and music licensing as a whole.
 Those things can be kind of confusing, but copyright law is pretty important for content creators, filmmakers, and marketers to protect themselves from.

-Finding good, uncopyrighted music for your videos might seem intimidating.
+Finding good, non copyright music or sound effects for your videos might seem intimidating.
 But all you really need to do is follow these 5 steps, which stretches all the way from brainstorming the project to exporting the finalized video from your editing software.

 Let’s get to it.

 Choosing the right music can make all the difference for your video.
-Music has the power to affect our emotions, create certain tones, or guide our experience (even in a visual medium).
+Whether it is quiet background music or driving electronic beats, music has the power to affect our emotions, create certain tones, or guide our experience (even in a visual medium).

 The art of filmmaking is just as reliant on good audio as the visual pieces, and you really can’t afford to overlook the importance of music and sound design.

 In fact, it can be helpful to think about music during the pre-production phase.
 You can write out the emotional beats you want to hit as part of the script, or call out specific songs and genres when you fill in your storyboard template.

 Fast-forward to the post-production phase.
 You’ve completed shooting and now that you’re editing the project, you’re ready to add audio to video and mold the final film into the vision you can see in your head.
 To start, you’ll want to browse your go-to royalty free music library.

 Now your initial reaction to this might be, “But why do I need royalty free music when I’ve got a whole library of songs on iTunes?”
 That’s a good question, and it’s something a lot of creators wonder.

 The truth is that you don’t actually own that music, even if you paid for it.
 According to copyright laws, you purchased a copy of the song for personal use (listening at home, in the car, etc.).
 But personal use is a completely different process than licensing a song for use in a video project.